yasskin/arrays-looping/README.md

 ## Support and contact details

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_If you run into any issues or have questions, ideas or concerns. we encourage you to contact us on GitHub or make a contribution to the code._

 ## Technologies Used